branvu/dbzCode18/README.md

 Version 2.6 (released on 16.12.16)
   * Fixes for Gyro class:
-     - Improve (decrease) sensor refresh latency.
+     - Improve (decrease) colorSensor refresh latency.
      - fix isCalibrating issues.
   * Blocks Programming mode changes:
      - Blocks now ignores a device in the configuration xml if the name is empty.
 Other devices work in configuration work fine.